Asilvorcarp/miniGo/Readme.md

 ### runtime functions

 The functions like `println` and `getchar` are implemented in `runtime.c`.
-They act like the standard library or the runtime of Golang.
+They act like the standard library or the runtime of Golang, and are combined with the generated LLVM IR.

 ### type inference